 You see, every writer is different.
-There’s a copywriter, journalist, technical writer and blogger.
+There’s a copywriter, journalist, technical writer, and blogger.
 So you need to determine what content do you want them to produce before even looking for someone to hire.
 Here are some points to help you out:

 - What type of content do you need?
 Is it for a blog?
 A press release?
 Your landing page copy?

 - Does he need to have a background with a specific niche?
-Say, for instance, a background in accounting or real estate field?
+Say, for instance, a background in the accounting or real estate field?

 - How much are you willing to pay?
 Some freelancers prefer to be paid per word or per article while others prefer an hourly basis.
 We’ll cover more of this later.

 Answering these questions will make your hiring process easier and faster as you know what to search for.
-Freelance is always project based.
+Freelance is always project-based.
 That project needs to be clearly defined.
 You may modify it as you begin working with the perfect freelance content marketer.